Zane-/imgbot/README.md

      }
  }
  ```
- and the bot would now be able to extract image links from images.examples.com provided the pattern is the same.
+ and the bot would now be able to extract image links from images.examples.com provided the pattern is the same across the domain.
 ___